 The right to health includes the right to access voluntary and confidential HIV testing.
 Protective laws promote access to universal health coverage for all people.
 Yet many countries still have discriminatory and punitive laws and policies that create barriers to HIV testing for key populations, for fear of stigma, discrimination and punishment.
 Law and policy review and reform promotes access to testing and treatment, to end AIDS.

-In 2017 many countries continue to discriminate against people living with HIV, TB and other vulnerable and key populations.
+In 2017 many countries continue to discriminate against people living with HIV and or TB and other vulnerable and key populations.
 For instance, 44 out of 100 countries reporting to UNAIDS reported having laws specifically criminalizing same-sex sex.
-UNAIDS 2018 Miles to go—closing gaps, breaking barriers, righting injustices reports that about three quarters of reporting countries criminalize aspect of sex work and nearly half of reporting countries had laws that criminalizing HIV transmission, exposure or non-disclosure.
+UNAIDS 2018 Miles to go—closing gaps, breaking barriers, righting injustices reports that about three quarters of reporting countries criminalize aspects of sex work and nearly half of reporting countries had laws that criminalize HIV transmission, exposure or non-disclosure.